openeggbert/mind-net/CONTRIBUTING.md

 - [ ] FEATURE New entity Flag
 - [ ] FEATURE New entity Task (related to notes) + Markdown content of notes will be parsed for tasks - like in Zim Desktop Wiki + sending e-mail messages, web browser notification, Android toast
 - [ ] Use SM-18, new entity review_session
+- [ ] Add hash sums for sql migrations - new column in table migration
 - [ ] Bool SQLite columns should start with is_
 - [ ] Add source_id to table note
 - [ ] Fix validators and move authorization into the correct methods